Lanrey-waju/lite-lookup/README.md

 ## Contributing

 If you'd like to contribute to LiteLookup, please fork the repository and submit a pull request.
 For any issues or suggestions, feel free to open an issue on the GitHub repository.
+Also, please submit any issue you encounter using the tool and I'll be happy to discuss and fix it.

 ## Contact